Ziiiiing/GIS5578-Course-Project/README.md

 2. Convert the longitude/latitude to Cartesian Coordinates X/Y/Z. Since the land mask points do not have to represent any covid-19 data, thus the `num` should be `0` and the `z` value is set to the distance from the land to the earth origin.

 3. Extend the Cartesian Coordinates into `coords` list and also extended a default color into `colors` list according to the PLY model format.

+### Step 3: Model Development (Land Mask Points)
+1. Write the PLY file to create the 3D model for land mask points.
+2. Use open3d library to read the ply file and display 3D model locally.